-The reserve’s topography is mainly open savannah (grassland) with clusters of acacia trees, forest, thorn trees and grassland vegetation.
+The reserve’s topography is mainly open savannah (grassland) with clusters of acacia trees, thorn trees , grassland vegetation and narrow riverine woodlands.